yifanc96/NonLinPDEs-GPsolver/README.md

 # NonlinearPDEs_GPsolver
-Code for the paper [Solving and Learning Nonlinear PDEs with Gaussian Processes](https://arxiv.org/abs/2103.12959)
+Code for the paper [Solving and Learning Nonlinear PDEs with Gaussian Processes](https://arxiv.org/abs/2103.12959) Solvers with the flavor of automation in scientific machine learning: a general framework for PDEs and inverse problems in science.

 Packages required: [JAX](https://github.com/google/jax)
 - [JAX](https://github.com/google/jax) is used for automatic differentiation and vectorization of the constriction of Gram matrices, and the Gauss-Newton iteration.
 It can be avoid if the users supplement the derivatives manually.